TickingEmulator/Ascii-functions/README.md

 Ascii-functions using the Lua programming language.

 I created this 2 years ago but never released the version.
-There are two files that convert binary to decimal and convert decimal to character.

 This image references the ascii table.